zulip/zulip/docs/subsystems/pointer.md

 message in the All messages view (or the bottom of the feed if there is none).
 This makes for a nice experience reading threads via the All messages view in sequence.

-### New All messages view: "high watermark"

-When you open a new browser window or tab to the All messages view (a.k.a. the interleaved view you get if you visit `/`), Zulip will select the furthest down that your cursor has ever reached in the All messages view.
-Because of the logic around unnarrowing in the last bullet, this is usually just before the first unread message in the All messages view, but if you never go to the All messages view, or you leave messages unread on some streams in your All messages view, this can lag.

-We plan to change this to automatically advance the pointer in a way similar to the unnarrow logic.

 ### Forced reload: state preservation